pradoprojects/SiAC/readme.md

 * _manuals_: the documentation generated for the users of the system.

-* _sql_: the SQL script file to created and populate the database for demo purposes.
+* _sql_: the SQL script file to create and populate the database for demo purposes.

 * _war_: a war file generated from Eclipse to deploy the SiAC in the server (database username and password must be configured properly in the src/hibernate.cfg and tomcat server.xml files).